 Biopsies involve the removal of tissue so it can be examined by a pathologist for disease.
 At Northeast Radiology biopsies are performed by our specialty trained radiologists and guided by CT, MRI, Ultrasound, Fluoroscopy, and Stereotactic Imaging.
 Our physicians use needles, guided by the appropriate imaging modality, for real time guidance to collect tissue samples.
-Preliminary on-site pathology results may be available before you leave.

 A biopsy is only performed after your healthcare provider and our radiologist have discussed your case and reviewed your images.